byAdam/Minecraft-Facecam/README.md

  - Works in multiplayer!
    - Must be installed on server to work
+ - Make sure no other program is using your camera
  - Made for Minecraft Forge 1.16.4 (35.1.0)
  - Press **\[** to toggle your facecam
  - Press **\]** to toggle all facecams